WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 By default, before rendering the document, Typst would check system fonts and check what glyphs/codepoints are available.
-This process takes a significant amount of time to run on my i9-13900HX machine, and it is unreasonable to let typst do this for a 65536-frame animation.
+This process takes a significant amount of time to run on my i9-13900HX machine, and it is unreasonable to let Typst do this for a 65536-frame animation.
 Luckily, there are two flags that can help:

-- `--ignore-system-fonts`: Don't preform the system font check
+- `--ignore-system-fonts`: Don't perform the system font check
 - `--font-path`: Specify a font path to load fonts from

 In my case, I just put the fonts that are required in the same working directory,